Car Crash Insurance Claim Questions? We have the answers.

 “Not every car crash insurance claim requires the hiring of an attorney, but if you’re not going to get a free consultation with an attorney after your crash, you should at least know your rights,” said Wolfe.

-The publication can be downloaded for free from the BRW web site: brwlawyers.com or a hard copy can be ordered by calling their office at 251 433-7766 or emailing Mark directly at email@example.com or send him a text at 251 533-9548.
+The publication can be downloaded free at brwlawyers.com or a hard copy can be ordered by calling their office at 251 433-7766 or emailing Mark directly at firstname.lastname@example.org or send him a text at 251 533-9548.
 CONSULTATIONS ARE FREE

 REQUIRED DISCLAIMERS: Alabama Rule of Professional Conduct 7.2: No representation is made that the quality of legal service to be performed is greater than the services provided by other lawyers.
 The Mississippi Supreme Court advises that a decision on legal services is important and should not be based solely on advertisements.
 Free background information is available upon request to a Mississippi attorney.
 The listing of any area of practice by a Mississippi attorney does not indicate any certification of expertise therein.
 See Mississippi Rules of Professional Conduct Rule 7.2(d), Rule 7.4(a), Rule 7.6(a) (1997).
 Statement in compliance with Florida Bar Advertising Rules: “The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Before you decide, ask us to send you free written information about our qualifications and experience.
 [Florida Rule 4-7.2(d)].
 General Disclaimer: This information is posted for general information purposes to help those interested parties or persons with potential civil claims better understand their rights and potential causes of action.
 If readers are currently represented by an attorney on the subject matter of this post then they are encouraged to continue with said representation.
 No attorney-client relationship is established by this post.